8 Life Coach Requirements for a Successful Coaching Career

 • The Myers-Briggs Type Indicator (MBTI): A personality assessment tool classifies individuals into one of 16 personality types.
 This is based on preferences in four key areas: Extraversion/Introversion, Sensing/Intuition, Thinking/Feeling, and Judging/Perceiving.

-Again, mastering one tool is better than knowing several in theory.
-Depending on your coaching style, you can build a methodology that best suits you and the type of clients you work with.
+Mastering one tool is better than knowing several in theory.
+Depending on your coaching style, you can build a signature coaching program that best suits you and the type of clients you work with.

 3. Gain Coaching Experience

-Your first paid client shouldn’t be the first person you practice your methodology on.
+Your first paid client shouldn’t be the first practice client you work with.
 Putting in the hours to gain experience will make you more confident and prepared to deliver the transformation your clients invest in.

 You can gain more coaching experience by:

-• Signing up for coaching training that includes practice hours;
+• Signing up for coaching training or coaching certifications that include practice hours

-• Pairing up with another beginner coach for regular peer coaching hours; or
+• Pairing up with another beginner coach for regular peer coaching hours

 [ Read: 4 Free Life Coach Certification Programs You Can Take Online ]